vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   - great for desktop and laptop.

+  - I think this is the best Ubuntu distro.

   <details><summary>Comments from Wiki.</summary> Linux Mint is a community-driven Linux distribution based on Ubuntu or Debian that strives to be a "modern, elegant and comfortable operating system which is both powerful and easy to use."
 Linux Mint provides full out-of-the-box multimedia support by including some proprietary software, such as multimedia codecs, and comes bundled with a variety of free and open-source applications.</details>

   Website: [linuxmint.com](https://www.linuxmint.com/).

+  Honorable mention:

+  - Pop!_OS — offers a pure GNOME experience, better user exp. than Ubuntu, it isn’t flashy, perfect combo of icon/themes.
+  - Zorin OS — a lot of GUI-based applications comes baked in, the UI is tailored for Windows and macOS users to get used to.
+  - MX Linux — midweight simple OS based on Debian with Xfce as its desktop environment, it is very stable but not that attractive.
+  - elementary OS — one of the most beautiful distros, looks like MacOS.
+  - KDE Neon — simplified and beautiful KDE Plasma desktop and KDE applications; unlike Kubuntu or other KDE-based distributions, you don’t have to wait for months to get the new [KDE software](https://kde.org/).

 ### Distributions for medium level users